-I was nervous,
+I was nervous, as

 It was one of those easy Sundays, when you wake up slowly, with no need to finish any remaining tasks and just being grateful for everything, spending simply your time with your family, doing this and that and relaxing.

-And then, suddenly, you get an afternoon phone call from
+And then, suddenly, you get an afternoon phone call from your

 One of the things I feel called to do with my Reiki practice is to help animals and their families with loss and saying good-bye.
 To serve in this way I have cultivated relationships with local veterinarians who offer at-home euthanasia services.
 On our peninsula there are four